Iliohypogastric nerve

 Anterior cutaneous branch

-The transversus abdominis and internal abdominal oblique muscles are innervated by the anterior cutaneous branch, which runs anteriorly between them.
-It punctures the internal oblique muscle around 2 cm medial to the anterior superior iliac spine.
+The transversus abdominis and internal abdominal oblique muscles are innervated by the anterior cutaneous branch, which extends anteriorly between them.
+About 2 cm medial to the anterior superior iliac spine, it punctures the internal oblique muscle.
 This branch then supplies the skin above the pubic region by passing via the aponeurosis of the external abdominal oblique muscle, which is located around 3 cm above the superficial inguinal ring.

 Variation

-Rather, its fibres are transported by other nerves, such as the ilioinguinal nerve.
+Up to 20% of persons may not have the iliohypogastric nerve.
+Rather, its fibres are transported by other nerves, such the ilioinguinal nerve.

 Clinical Importance